actuallyrizzn/courtlistener-sdk/docs/troubleshooting.md

-# CourtListener Python SDK — Troubleshooting
+# CourtListener Python SDK — Troubleshooting (Unofficial)

-This guide covers common issues, error messages, and debugging tips.
+This guide covers common issues, error messages, and debugging tips for the **unofficial** CourtListener Python SDK.

+**⚠️ Important Notice**: This is an unofficial SDK developed by the community and is not affiliated with, endorsed by, or officially supported by CourtListener or Free Law Project.

 ## Table of Contents
 - [Common Errors](#common-errors)